1) General Terms

 Undertaking any of these courses is a serious commitment and all students have to pay for their course fees regardless of their personal circumstances.

 When a student enrols on a course they are liable for their full course fees regardless of which payment option they choose, whether they withdraw, complete their course or take a break from their training.

 2) Applying For a Course

-In order to reserve a place on the above courses, students must return payment together with their application regardless of any bursary or grant applications.
+In order to reserve a place on the above courses, students must return payment together with their application.
 Non-payment will result in non-enrolment on the course.
 The Trust will make a full refund if a student is not accepted on the course.
 Payment options for course fees are listed on the current Price Guide.

 3) Instalment Plans

 At its discretion, the Trust may offer instalment plans for students who are unable to pay the full amount in one payment.
 Instalments must be paid by standing order on the dates agreed.
 Students cannot continue training and will not be awarded, nor a certificate issued, if payment plans are not maintained.

 Students remain liable for the full course fees with an instalment plan regardless of whether they complete their course or take a break from their training.

 Payment has to be made by a deadline set by our Finance Manager.